Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 - Application deadlines and waitlists vary.
 Some schools fill quickly or give priority to siblings and returning families.

-- Public preschool programs like Head Start may have income requirements and limited seats.
+- Public preschool programs like Head Start may have income requirements and limited spots.

-Try to apply to 2–4 programs that meet your needs so you’ll have strong options when it’s time to decide.
+Try to apply to 2–4 programs that meet your needs so you’ll have more options when it’s time to decide and when you hear back from the admissions team.

 Step 4: Touring the Best Preschools in Sacramento

-Once you’ve found a few preschools that check your top priorities, it’s time to visit.
-Meeting the teachers, seeing the space, and watching the kids interact will give you a better feel for whether a school is right for your family.
+Once you’ve found a few preschools that check your family’s top priorities, it’s time to visit these schools.
+Meeting the teachers, seeing the preschool indoor and outdoor space, and watching the kids interact with the teachers will help give you a sense of whether a school is right for your family.

 During a tour, pay attention to: